kapetan-io/querator/doc/adr/0006-error-handling.md

 ## Context

-Consistent error message reporting from the server so clients can easily capture the cause in a machine and human friendly manner.
+Consistent error message reporting and handling from the server so clients can easily capture the cause in a machine and human friendly manner.

 ## Decision

+#### Error Structs
+The code will use the same error structs throughout all the abstraction layers.
+Both internal and public abstraction layers will use the same error structs.
+Ideally abstractions should never leak their details across boundaries, however since the main purpose of this code base is to implement a service accessible via some network protocol, there is no need to hide nor complicate error handling in order to preserve abstraction layer separation.

+There are essentially 2 classes of errors.
+1. Human / Client readable errors that will be returned to the client.
+2. Internal Errors which contain details about the internal workings of the service.
+These errors will be logged and a generic `Internal Error` message will be returned to the client.

+The `transport` package holds all the Human / Client readable errors.
+If you wish to return a message to the client use one of the errors defined in `transport/errors.go`.
+All other non `duh.Error` errors will be treated as internal errors.

+Internal errors should include as much detail about the error as possible and will use `github.com/kapetan-io/errors` to provide context about the error which will be extracted and logged.
+Internal errors should also include the name of the function call which caused the error.
+For example `return fmt.Errorf("during Begin(): %w", err)`

-#### Error Message Format
+#### Client Readable Message Format
-All server errors will be in the format `<const message>;<details of the error>`.
+All client errors will be in the format `<const message>;<details of the error>`.
 This format allows clients to extract the `const message` by splitting the error message on the `;` character.
 The `const message` is static, meaning it remains the same for each error type.
 This allows the client to compare the `const message` to a list of known messages and take some predetermined action based on the message.
 In contrast, the `details of the error`